Bashir1999/alzheimers_data/README.md

 <img width="795" alt="Screenshot 1403-08-01 at 21 11 21" src="https://github.com/user-attachments/assets/e3e18c8d-50fe-4a7d-b112-247d14da0bb5">

-In each BMI category (15-19, 20-24, 25-29, 30-34, 35-39), the number of individuals who are "Not Diagnosed" is consistently higher than those who are "Diagnosed."
+<br /> In each BMI category (15-19, 20-24, 25-29, 30-34, 35-39), the number of individuals who are "Not Diagnosed" is consistently higher than those who are "Diagnosed."
 This indicates that, across all BMI ranges, a majority of individuals do not have an Alzheimer's diagnosis.

 The chart does not show a clear trend in Alzheimer's diagnosis rates based on BMI.
 For example, the diagnosis rates in lower BMI categories (15-19, 20-24) are similar to those in higher BMI categories (30-34, 35-39).
 This suggests that BMI may not be a strong indicator of Alzheimer's diagnosis, as there doesn’t appear to be a direct correlation between BMI and Alzheimer’s risk in this dataset.